PolygonID/id-docs/docs/issuer/issuer-overview.md

 ### Issuer Node UI

 The [Issuer Node UI](issuer-node-ui.md) provides the full experience of having an Issuer Node with all its capabilities.
 Although it offers only a single identity, it also presents a few extra features, such as establishing connections and importing schemas.
-It comes in an API format but there is also the possibility of generating a full-fledged user interface.
+The UI is recommended for the initial setup and testing.
+It's perfect for proof of concept when some steps have to be done manually.
+It can also help organizations that issue credentials at the end of a manual verification process.

 Issuer Node User Interface with a more visual experience: